jesslearns017/songs4u-test/README.md

 Make sure to set the `SUNOAPI_ORG` environment variable in your deployment platform.

+## 🎨 UI Version 1.5 (Current)

+This version includes:
+- Collapsible "How it works" section
+- Collapsible "Important" notice (purple bg + red text)
+- Sticky mobile Generate button
+- Template chips: Pop, Dance, Country, Latin, Worship, 💡 More Examples
+- Subtle Credits/History links
+- Larger textarea for detailed prompts

 ## 📄 License

-Created with love for family and friends of Jessie ❤️
+Created with ❤️ for family and friends by Jessie

 Guidance from Dr. Lee